-- 1. The bridge shall be designed and constructed by a team of students.
-The preferred team size is three, but it is permissible to have as few as two or as many as five students on each team.
+- 1. The bridge shall be designed and constructed by a team of students consisting of at least three and a maximum of four students.
 Each class, club chapter, or group can sponsor no more than two teams. - 2.
-The bridge contest will be scored on the following four areas of achievement: - A. Load capacity The bridge will be loaded to determine how much weight it can support. - B. Design Drawings Score will depend on: - 1.
+The bridge contest will be scored on the following four areas of achievement: - a.
+Load capacity The bridge will be loaded to determine how much weight it can support. - b.
+Design Drawings Score will depend on: - i.
 Resemblance The accuracy of the drawings in relationship to the bridge.
-The drawings may be full size or to scale. - 2.
-Dimensioning Proper indication of the height, width and length of various parts of the bridge. - 3.
-Completeness of title block Must indicate: Name of project, school name, teacher name, team name, Team members, grade levels and date of completion. - 4.
-Appearance and neatness Quality and cleanliness of the representation. - C. Craftsmanship The workmanship and care taken in constructing the bridge. - D. Originality Imaginative or innovative concepts used in design and construction of the bridge. - 3.
+The drawings may be full size or to scale. - ii.
+Dimensioning Proper indication of the height, width and length of various parts of the bridge. - iii.
+Completeness of title block Must indicate: Name of project, school name, teacher name, team name, team members, grade levels and date of completion. - iv.
+Appearance and neatness Quality and cleanliness of the representation. - c.
+Craftsmanship The workmanship and care taken in constructing the bridge. - d.
+Originality Imaginative or innovative concepts used in design and construction of the bridge. - 3.
 The bridge must be "free standing." - 4.
 The bridge must be constructed so as to allow a 400 mm long by 20 mm high board to slide underneath it.
 This means the minimum "span" of the bridge is 400 mm. - 5.
 The maximum height of the bridge is 300 mm. - 6.
 The minimum height of the "roadway surface" is 100 mm above the surface supporting the bridge. - 7.
 The bridge must provide a "roadway surface" that is approximately level across which a small metal car of Hot Wheels or Matchbox variety may roll, given a slight push of the hand.
 The roadway surface must have a minimum width of 46 mm.
 The roadway surface must extend the entire length of the completed bridge. - 8.
 The maximum length of the bridge shall not exceed 550 mm and the width shall not exceed 100 mm. - 9.
 Total mass of the bridge, including glue, may not exceed 110 grams. - 10.
-No fastening method other than mechanical interlock of the balsa pieces or commercial glue is allowed.
+No fastening method other than mechanical interlock of the balsa pieces or commercial glue is allowed. - 11.
+The bridge design must allow the standard testing block to be placed on the roadway surface with the testing rod(s) extending beyond the sides of the bridge.
+The standard testing block is shown on the drawings attached to these instructions.
+Alternatively a 3⁄4 inch hole may be provided for a metal rod to extend up through the deck for the testing block to be affixed.

-- 11. The bridge design must allow the standard testing frame to be placed on the roadway surface with the testing rod(s) extending beyond the sides of the bridge.
-The standard testing frame is shown on the drawings attached to these instructions. - 12.
-The bridge may not be painted or coated in any way including coating of members with glue. - 13.
-The purpose in loading the bridge until it fails is to simulate the real life functioning of a highway bridge.
-Since any highway bridge which deflected (bent downward) seriously would immediately be taken out of service as being unsafe, any bridge in this competition which deflects more than 35 mm will be considered to have failed under load. - 14.
+- 12. The bridge may not be painted or coated in any way including coating of members with glue. - 13.
+The failure of the bridge will be when: - i.
+Catastrophic destruction takes place. - ii.
+The vertical force applied drops to zero. - iii.
+The downward deflection of the bridge exceeds 200 mm.
+The load that the bridge sustained when the deflection reached 200 mm will be considered to be the failure load - 14.
 In order to prevent damage to the bridge during transportation to the contest, during handling and during the contest, each bridge should be in a protective container such as a cardboard box.
-The contest supervisors are not responsible for any damage to bridges that are not in a protective container. - 15.
-All bridges, when presented for judging at the competition shall have, affixed to the bridge by tag or other means, identification which shall indicate the school name, teacher name, team name and team members and grade levels.
+The bridge should be fabricated of high enough craftsmanship to withstand normal handling by the judges.
+The contest supervisors are not responsible for any damage to bridges protective container or not. - 15.
+All bridges, when presented for judging at the competition shall have, a way of identification which shall indicate the school name, teacher name, team name, team members and grade levels.